Describes how major projects are secured and financed. Explains activities of the multilateral development banks in and other aid-funded projects.

 Selling to the Government

 Government procurement normally follows a public tender and competitive selection process supervised by the Public Procurement Regulatory Agency (ARMP) and the Central Directorate for Public Tenders (DCMP).
-The GOS was in the final stages of passing a new Public-Private Partnership (PPP) Law clarifying procedures for sole source contracts and spontaneous offers.
+In 2021, the GOS created a new Public-Private Partnership (PPP) Law clarifying procedures for sole source contracts and spontaneous offers.
 Competitive tender requirements also may not apply to procurement relating to national security emanating from the Presidency or from the Ministries of the Armed Forces, Health, and Interior.

 Requests for proposals are usually posted online, published in local newspapers, and sometimes advertised internationally.
-Information in French on upcoming public tenders can be found at: http://www.marchespublics.sn.
-The Economic/Commercial Office monitors requests for tenders and reports those that may be of interest to U.S. suppliers to the Department of Commerce and the bids.state.gov website.
+Information in French on upcoming public tenders can be found at: https://www.marchespublics.sn/.
+The U.S. Embassy Economic and Commercial Office monitors requests for tenders and reports those that may be of interest to U.S. suppliers to the Department of Commerce and on https://bids.state.gov/ .
 Bid specifications are usually in French, and proposals must also be submitted in French.

 - Public Tenders Regulatory Authority - (ARMP) – http://www.armp.sn/